luckydonald/pytg/README.md

 Then, run

-    $ ./configure --disable-liblua
+    $ ./configure --enable-liblua

-(You probably don't want Lua support.)
+(You need that support because we want to use our replacement interface, it modifies only the lua part)

 Next, run

     $ make

 Telegram messenger CLI has its own dependencies.
-See [luckydonald/tg-for-pytg2](https://bitbucket.org/luckydonald/tg-for-pytg2) for details.
+See [luckydonald/tg-for-pytg2](todo://UPDATE_LINK) for details.

 Once you build successfully, try to run